Benefits of Using a Water Softener

 Gas storage and tankless water heaters running on soft water maintain the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

 If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
 It can shorten the life of your heating element, because it has to work harder to heat water.

 Hard water minerals build up on your skin and in your hair, making it look dull.
 It can also cause painful razor burn.

-Soft water is superior at cleaning soap residue, so you’ll have softer skin and glossier hair.
-Plus, your clothes will look more colorful and your dishes will have fewer spots.
+Soft water is better at rinsing soap residue, so you’ll have smoother skin and glossier hair.
+Plus, your clothes will look more colorful and your dishes will look cleaner.

 Less Soap and Cleaning Time

 When you have hard water, you have to use extra soap for a decent lather.
 The minerals in hard water react with soap.
 This creates a scum on sinks.